 Improve Towing Performance

-The upgrades above should be enough to get you going with your bigger load.
+The upgrades above should be enough to successfully tow your bigger load.
 However, you won’t necessarily get great performance out of your tow vehicle.
-Therefore, it’s good to know not just how to increase towing capacity of a truck, but also how to improve the towing performance so you have a smooth, problem-free ride wherever you may wander.
+Therefore, it’s good to know not just how to increase the towing capacity of a truck, but also how to improve the towing performance so you have a smooth, problem-free ride wherever you may wander.

 Install a Bigger Radiator